DiGennaro Communications: History

+DiGennaro Communications, an independent B2B and B2C public relations and communications company, was founded in 2006 by chief executive officer Samantha DiGennaro.
+The company established headquarters in New York City.
 DiGennaro Communications works with clients including Facebook, Ringling Bros. and Barnum & Bailey Circus, McDonald's, Ogilvy & Mather, Live Nation Entertainment, and BMW to get their stories covered in outlets such as The New York Times and place their executives on the global speaker circuit.